mmuratarat/mmuratarat.github.io/_pages/faq.md

 26. [What is Cross-covariance?](#what-is-cross-covariance)
 25. What is moment generating function?
 What is characteristic function?
 How to compute them?
 26. [What are the properties of Distributions?](#what-are-the-properties-of-distributions)
+27. What are the measures of Central Tendency: Mean, Median, and Mode?
 25. [What is a Bernoulli distribution?
 Calculate the expectation and variance of a random variable that follows Bernoulli distribution?](#what-is-a-bernoulli-distribution-calculate-the-expectation-and-variance-of-a-random-variable-that-follows-bernoulli-distribution)
 26. [What is Binomial distribution?](#what-is-binomial-distribution)
 26. What is a multinoulli distribution?